Frequency Range: 9 kHz to 9/14/20/26.5/32/43.5/54 GHz

 Anritsu’s Field Master Pro MS2090A real time spectrum analyzer delivers performance never previously available in a compact, handheld instrument.
 With continuous frequency coverage from 9 kHz to 54 GHz, the Field Master Pro MS2090A is specifically designed to meet the test challenges of a full range of other wireless technologies in use today, including: 5G, LTE, wireless backhaul, aerospace/defense, satellite systems, and radar.

 Ruggedized for field use, all versions provide a comprehensive range of features to speed and simplify measurement, as well as enhance usability.
-RTSA spans of 22 MHz (standard) to 110 MHz (optional) provide capability for cellular interference monitoring to full ISM band signal analysis.
+RTSA spans of 22 MHz to 110 MHz (option dependent) provide capability for cellular interference monitoring to full ISM band signal analysis.
 In addition to being a full span swept tuned spectrum analyzer, all versions include a spectrogram display that helps monitor the RF spectrum for intermittent or interfering signals.
 Integrated channel power and occupied bandwidth measurements simplify the measuring and characterizing of common radio transmission.
+Cable and Antenna line sweep measurements are supported with the addition of the S331P Site Master.
 IQ data capture of 5G frames enables the capture and saving of IQ data for off-line processing on a PC using standard data analysis tools.

 - 9 kHz to 9/14/20/26.5/32/43.5/54 GHz